Who can use this feature?

 Chili Piper allows you to send booked meeting data to webhooks of your choice.
 You are not limited by the number of webhooks you have.

-The Custom Webhooks feature can be found within the Integrations pane in the Admin Center.
+The Custom Webhooks feature can be found within the Integrations pane in the Command Center.

 Creating a Webhook